nasrina081/NasrinKWK2025/fun_facts.md

-# My favorite fun facts about tulle:
+# Fun facts about me:

-# 1. Professional tutus can take up to 90 hours to make.

-# 2. The Nutcracker was originally considered a flop.

-# 3. Ballet originally started as courtly entertainment.
+# 1. I have been modeling since high school, free lance and signed, and I love it.
+I hope to move to New York once I graduate to pursue it more seriously.
+Here's my instagram which shows some of my work: https://www.instagram.com/nvsrvn/#

+# 2. My name means 'wild rose'. 🌹

+# 3. I love art!!
+Painting, crochet, fashion design, drawing, sewing.
+I do it all.
+I love to express myself and I love using my hands to create something new.
+Here's some of my art:  https://www.instagram.com/nasrinspalette/

+# 4. I have been doing ballet formally and informally since I was 5.